SimonLenhart/SimonLenhart/README.md

 # GitHub Profil of Simon Lenhart

-Hey, my name is Simon Lenhart and I am a 24-year-old full stack developer.
-I'm currently doing a six-month internship at a digital agency in Konstanz to make the transition from university to the professional working life.
+Hey, my name is Simon Lenhart and I am a 25-year-old full stack developer.
+Currently, I'm working as freelancer, where I create web applications according to client specifications.
+Prior to that I completed a six-month internship at the digital agency "W3 digital brands" in Konstanz, Germany and finished my bachelor in information engineering at the university of Konstanz.

 ***
 ## Public Projects